r0gue-io/pop-cli/README.md

 ### Contracts

 Use `pop` to create a new Smart Contract project.
-To be guided through the entire parachain creation process, simply execute
+To be guided through the entire contract creation process, simply execute

 ```sh
 pop new contract